 The only negatives we found are that it could be a little hard to push for some people, and it’s a bulky vacuum that can make it a bit hard to maneuver and move from room to room.

-Buyer’s Guide: Best Vacuums for Pet Hair
+Buyer’s Guide: Selecting The Best Vacuum Cleaner for Cat Hair

 Now that you know the basics and what each vacuum we’re recommended can do for your home, how do you choose the best one for your needs?
 In this section, we’ll give you a few tips on how to choose the best vacuum cleaner for your home to remove cat hair.